guillaumegaluz/thx1138/README.md

 For some movies, few markers were being displayed on the map, while the Data SF database was showing many more shootings.
 The reason was that - for example - "3355 Geary Blvd" is just not specific to San Francisco.
 I fixed that by appending "San Francisco, CA" to every geocode request.
 It definitely improved the quality of coordinate generation! [commit c8ab580b74](https://github.com/guillaumegaluz/thx1138/commit/c8ab580b742663cb862e7301014c8e44196a71a8)

+### TODO

+- [Bug] If a movie is selected and you search for the same movie, it will appear in the autocomplete results and not be selectable.
+- The app is basically responsive but it could definitely be improved.
+- Display location metadata (name, fun fact, etc) when clicking on a map marker.